-Beaches and theme parks get a lot of attention, but if you ask me, Florida’s springs are the best part of our state.
+Beaches and theme parks get a lot of tourist attention, but if you ask me, Florida’s springs are the best part of our state.
+They are absolutely beautiful and I love exploring them.

-This guide will share some of the best springs in Florida.
+Here are some of my favorite springs in Florida.

 Florida Spring Maps and Guides